CODE OF CONDUCT

 1. Ask the coach at the end of training or after a game if they have the time to have a chat.
 If yes, you can raise your concern then.
 If no, ask when they would be available and organise a time that works for the both of you to talk

-2. If you do not feel like your concerns were answered, you can contact the Director of Sport (Rosie Kirkpatrick) or Sports Coordinator (Caitlin O'Sullivan) to talk it over.
+2. If you do not feel like your concerns were answered, you can contact the Director of Sport (Rosie Kirkpatrick) or Sports Coordinator (Jessica Gill) to talk it over.

-3. If necessary, the parent/guardian can schedule a meeting with the Director of Sport (Rosie Kirkpatrick) or Sports Coordinator (Caitlin O'Sullivan) directly.
+3. If necessary, the parent/guardian can schedule a meeting with the Director of Sport (Rosie Kirkpatrick) directly.

 Please be mindful that: